daltonshaver/terrorism-analysis/README.md

 - I have created a High Performance Logistic Regression model that predicts whether the attack will be successful or not.
 	- Predicted probabilities for each subset have been exported into three CSV files.
 	- I have created a table that includes all of the variable levels that are significant (a=0.05) in the model, as well as their associated p-values.
+- I have organized the terrorist groups ("gname" variable) into more generalized groups in order to create a more accurate Logistic Regression model.

 ## Difficulties
 - I am unsure of the key differences between the SAS Logistic Procedure and the SAS HPLogistic Procedure.